FAQ

 • For the Regional Awards, we are looking for early-stage impact businesses that have gained some traction by validating product/market fit in targeted segment, validating their business and financial model and that are generating revenue.
 These businesses tend to be innovating on business model and distribution of product and services.

-If your company is based on the development of a pioneering new technology, a complex engineering process, or a scientific discovery (and not only on a disruptive business model), we would recommend applying to the Science & Technology Pioneer Award.
+If your company is deep tech, based on the development of a pioneering new technology, a complex engineering process, or a scientific discovery (and not only on a disruptive business model), we would recommend applying to the Science & Technology Pioneer Award.
 If your company is leveraging an existing technology, process or model but applying it in a novel way, we would recommend applying to the Regional Awards.

 • I HAVE ALREADY APPLIED TO THE CARTIER WOMEN’S INITIATIVE IN THE PAST BUT MY BUSINESS WAS NOT SELECTED.
 MAY I APPLY AGAIN THIS YEAR?